Strictly viewers share concern for Katya Jones after Lewis Cope exit

 "To have them four generations come together every Saturday and to open different conversations that they’ve never really had before, and show different sides to them that I’ve never seen before as well, it’s been really beautiful for me," he said.

-Adding his gratitude to viewers: "I’d just like to say thank you to everyone at home because without them I wouldn’t have been here this long."
+Adding his gratitude to viewers, he remarked: "I’d just like to say thank you to everyone at home because without them I wouldn’t have been here this long."

 Davies joins EastEnders actor Balvinder Sopal, internet star George Clarke, and former Lioness and sports broadcaster Karen Carney as the remaining semi-finalists.